kmac/nhlv/README.md

 ## 4. Default Behaviour: Show Schedule/Scores

-Running `nhlvv` by itself shows you the status of today's games, including scores (unless you've configured to hide scores by default).
+Running `nhlv` by itself shows you the status of today's games, including scores (unless you've configured to hide scores by default).

 ### Scores/No-Scores